cmorimoto/thinkcspy_ptbr/_sources/09-Listas/listas.rst

             print(numero)

-Este exemplo exibe todos os multiplos de 3 entre 0 e 20.
+Este exemplo exibe todos os múltiplos de 3 entre 0 e 20.

 ..
 This example prints all the multiples of 3 between 0 and 19.